anwayaaras/Uber_Coding_Challenge/README.md

 * _csv_to_json.py_ - Converts the csv files into a json file.
 The json file available on the SF data website contained a lot of unnecessary meta data.
 Hence, I implemented this code to clean and preprocess the data.

-food.json- Contains the data in form of a json file
+* _food.json_ - Contains the data in form of a json file.

-import.sh- Uploading the food.json file onto the database.
+* _import.sh_ - Uploading the food.json file onto the database.
 I’ve used MongoDB.
 Database is named “Uber” and collection is named “food”

-main_server.py- This is the main code to be deployed on the server.
+* _main_server.py_ - This is the main code to be deployed on the server.
 It contains the search method with all the functionalities as described in API docs.

-Things to note:
+Things to note about main_server.py :

-1.Code has been designed with extensibility in mind.
+1. Code has been designed with extensibility in mind.
 Parameters like sort,radius_limit, limit have been initialised to default values.
 However, they can be easily extended in the future to fine tune the search truck results.

-2.Error checking has been implemented for numerous scenarios that may not necessarily be encountered with the given database.
+2. Error checking has been implemented for numerous scenarios that may not necessarily be encountered with the given database.

-3.The data had multiple entries for the same location with different licence status.
+3. The data had multiple entries for the same location with different licence status.
 Since, the problem statement expected food trucks near a given location, duplicate entries have been omitted.

-test.py- Various test cases for the search api.
+* _test.py_ - Various test cases for the search api.

 With my limited experience and the given amount of time, this was all I could do.
 Hope it suffices!